mvdan/interfacer/README.md

 message would appear.

 It suggests interface types defined both in `std` and in your packages.

+### False positives

 To avoid false positives, it never does any suggestions on functions that may be implementing an interface method or a named function type.

+It also skips parameters passed by value (excluding pointers and interfaces) on unexported functions, since that would introduce extra allocations where they are usually not worth the tradeoff.

 ### Suppressing warnings